oVirt/ovirt-site/source/feature/single-disk-snapshot.html.md

 *   Custom snapshot preview:
     -   Previewing a new state by selecting VM configuration and disks from various snapshots.
     -   Support commit to the new state and undo to the previous one.
-*   Features based on specific disks snapshots, such as LSM, will benefit from the new support
+*   Features based on specific disks snapshots, such as [Storage Live Migration](Features/Design/Storage Live Migration), will benefit from the new support
     -   E.g. LSM will take a snapshot only on the migrated disks - as opposed to the current situation in which a snapshot is taken on all disks.

 ### Detailed Description